Quick and easy cake mix cookies loaded with sprinkles.

 If you’d like to “heathify” today’s cookies, you could easily sub the oil for greek yogurt or light sour cream.
 Before I had a blog, I mixed chocolate cake mix with 1/3 cup vanilla greek yogurt (and the rest of the ingredients below) and had one fudgy “light” cookie.
 Deeee-lish.

 Texture wise, these cookies are soft and light.
 While they come from cake mix, they are not cakey in the slightest.
 They are soft in the center, but very chewy around the edges.
 Moist, melting in your mouth – no dry crumbs in sight.
-They retain a soft-baked consistency I admire so much in cookies.
+They retain a soft-baked texture that I admire so much in cookies, like these white chocolate chip cranberry cookies.

 I adore how thick and puffy they turned out.
 Little puffy funfetti pillows, if you will.
 As they bake, the cookies spread to an extent – and then, they just rise.
 Rise, rise, rise.
 The baking powder is the culprit behind all that lift.
 Be sure to roll your balls of dough to be “taller” rather than wide.
-I talked about the “tall” trick here.
+I talked about the “tall” trick in my oatmeal Raisinet cookies post.
 If thick cookies are your goal, make sure you don’t miss that!

 Quick, easy, painless cookie recipes delivering HIGH results are all I’m looking for this holiday season.
 Mixed with a little oil, sprinkles, 2 eggs, baking powder and vanilla, white cake mix will be the base of your new favorite cookie.
 Coming from a cookie snob and very tough cookie critic, that says a lot.